NethServer/nethserver-cockpit/api/tutorial/application_manifest.md

     "name": "NextCloud",
     "summary": "Share your data",
     "description": [
-        ["Access, **share** and protect your files, calendars, contacts, communication & more at home and in your enterprise."], ["Nextcloud puts your data at your fingertips, under your control."]
+        "Access, **share** and protect your files, calendars, contacts, communication & more at home and in your enterprise.", "Nextcloud puts your data at your fingertips, under your control."
     ],
     "screenshots": [
         { "caption": "Login", "image": "http://my.screenshot.org/login.png" },